KeyaSharmin/KeyaSharmin/README.md

 </br>
 <h2 align = "center"> About Me 💻 </h2>
 <p align="center">
-I'm currently a Data Specialist at Absolute Storage Management (ASM), where I utilize my skills in data analysis, building websites, and developing user-friendly GUI applications.
-I have experience in various technologies, including Python, JavaScript, PHP, Laravel, React JS, and more.
-My passion lies in combining data science with machine learning to solve complex problems and improve business processes.
-I continuously seek opportunities to grow and refine my technical abilities in the tech industry.
+I am a Data Specialist at Absolute Storage Management (ASM), with expertise in data analysis and developing intuitive GUI applications.
+I have created cross-functional dashboards, automated processes, and designed apps to enhance productivity across the company.
+Additionally, I have developed numerous macros and automations to optimize data management and analytics.
+I am focused on advancing my programming skills and deepening my knowledge of industry metrics and data analytics tools.
 </p>

 <h3 align = "center"> Get in Touch 📬 </h3>